BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 When a player requests a specific video chunk, it sends an HTTP request to HTTPD.
 The USP module it embeds will:

-* load the according .Ism file from s3 (the server manifest)
+* load the according .Ism file from S3 (the server manifest)
-* load the video metadatas, stored in the first 65KB and the last 15B of a .mp4 file on s3
+* load the video metadata, stored in the first 65KB and the last 15B of a .mp4 file on S3
 * load the specific chunk in the video, according to the player’s information: bitrate, language, etc. (still on S3)

 For each video chunk called from a player, the USP module does another call to the S3 bucket, loading the same .Ism manifest and the same metadata (first 65K and latest 15B).
-To avoid these calls and **reduce S3 costs by 60%**, we added Nginx on these EC2s, between HTTPD and s3, to cache the manifest .Ism files and metadatas of .mp4 video files.
+To avoid these calls and **reduce S3 costs by 60%**, we added Nginx on these EC2s.
+It goes between HTTPD and S3, to cache the manifest .Ism files and metadata of .mp4 video files.
-We’re using **LUA** in the Nginx vhost, to cache these 65KB and 15B requests made by USP to the S3 bucket.
+We’re using LUA in the Nginx vhost, to cache these 65KB and 15B requests made by USP to the S3 bucket.

 ![Details on the composition of a USP origin](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/usp-origin-instance-detailed.png)
 <center><i>Details on the composition of a USP origin</i></center>